 The Vortex Optics Crossfire II 4-16×50 is built like a $1000 dollar scope.

-With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for range (and the .22-250 Remington Caliber).
+With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for long range (and the .22-250 Remington Caliber).

 O-ring sealed, nitrogen purged and crafted from aircraft aluminum, making a completely water, fog and shockproof instrument of death.